 Emma Uprichard (Reader)

-In terms of supervising students, my interests are broad and eclectic.
+In terms of supervising students, my interests are broad and eclectic, but I am especially interested in supervising students working on time and temporality in some way.
 Please get in touch with me if you would like to discuss potential ideas for doctoral projects.

 I joined Warwick and CIM in August 2012 having previously held posts at Goldsmiths, University of London (2011-2012), University of York (2007-2010), and Durham University (2004-2006).

-Previously, I led the University of Warwick's Nuffield/ESRC/HEFCE Q-Step bid (£1.3mil) and subsequently set up what is now the Warwick Q-Step Centre, part of a trail-blazing initiative designed to promote a step-change in quantitative social science training in the UK.
+Previously, I led the University of Warwick's Nuffield/ESRC/HEFCE Q-Step bid (£1.3mil) and subsequently set up what is now the Warwick Q-Step CentreLink opens in a new window, part of a trail-blazing initiative designed to promote a step-change in quantitative social science training in the UK.

 Current Research Projects

 2015: UNDP-CIM: Visualizing Climate Change Adaptation: Using 'Integrated Analytics' To Learn Lessons In Cabo Verde.$70,000.
-Further details here.
+Further details hereLink opens in a new window.

 ESRC First Grants: Food Matters: A Sociological Case Study of Food and Eating Across The Life Course in York C. 1945 - 2010, £138,500